yao2137/YOLO_CNN/README.md

 Core Features

 	1. Danger Detection and Alerts:
-	•	Detects falls and other critical behaviors in real-time.
+		Detects falls and other critical behaviors in real-time.
-	•	Sends SMS or email notifications to family members when a dangerous event occurs.
+		Sends SMS or email notifications to family members when a dangerous event occurs.
 	2. Daily Activity Monitoring:
-	•	Tracks activities like sitting, lying down, eating, running, and crawling.
+		Tracks activities like sitting, lying down, eating, running, and crawling.
-	•	Logs behaviors with timestamps for review and analysis.
+		Logs behaviors with timestamps for review and analysis.
 	3. Real-Time Performance:
-	•	Uses advanced object detection and behavior classification algorithms.
+		Uses advanced object detection and behavior classification algorithms.
-	•	Processes live video streams from home-installed cameras.
+		Processes live video streams from home-installed cameras.
 	4. Danger Zone Monitoring:
-	•	Configures specific zones (e.g., staircases or kitchens) to monitor entry and exit events.
+		Configures specific zones (e.g., staircases or kitchens) to monitor entry and exit events.
 	5. Behavior Reports:
-	•	Maintains a timeline of activities for each tracked individual.
+		Maintains a timeline of activities for each tracked individual.
-	•	Saves critical event snapshots for review.
+		Saves critical event snapshots for review.
 	6. Environmental Adaptation:
-	•	Dynamically adjusts detection thresholds based on lighting and noise conditions.
+		Dynamically adjusts detection thresholds based on lighting and noise conditions.

 Technologies Used

-Datasets

-	1. Kinetics-400 Dataset:
-	•	Used for pre-training the behavior classification model.
-	•	Contains diverse human activity videos (e.g., eating, sitting, walking).
-	2. Custom Dataset:
-	•	Includes videos of elderly individuals performing specific activities, such as sitting, crawling, or falling.

-Models

-	1. YOLOv5:
-	•	Pre-trained object detection model for identifying people and objects in frames.
-	2. ResNet18:
-	•	Fine-tuned for classifying behaviors like sitting, eating, lying, and crawling.

-Frameworks

-	1. PyTorch:
-	•	For training and inference of deep learning models.
-	2. OpenCV:
-	•	For video frame processing and visualization.
-	3. Shapely:
-	•	For defining and detecting danger zones.

-Other Tools

-	•	Twilio API: For sending SMS alerts.
-	•	Email Libraries: For sending email notifications.
+Datasets： Kinetics-400 / Custom Dataset

+Models:   YOLOv5 / ResNet18

+Frameworks: PyTorch / OpenCV / Shapely:

+Other Tools: Twilio API / Email Libraries

 Project Configuration